DevelopedByAli/Weather-Journal-App-project-by-Ali/README.md

 ## Technologies

-The most required technologies in this project are
+The most required technologies and programs in this project are

 * JavaScript ES6
 * Node.js